semgrep/semgrep-docs/docs/semgrep-app/triage-comment.md

     /semgrep ignore <span className="placeholder">&lt;reason&gt;</span>
     </code></pre>
     The placeholder <code><span className="placeholder">&lt;reason&gt;</span></code> is optional.
-3. Optional: Substitute the colored placehoder <code><span className="placeholder">&lt;reason&gt;</span></code> with any text that can help to understand why status of comment is ignored.
+3. Optional: Substitute the colored placeholder <code><span className="placeholder">&lt;reason&gt;</span></code> with any text that can help to understand why the status of a comment is ignored.

 :::info
-Ignoring a finding through comment in GitHub changes the status of the finding to **ignored** in Semgrep App.
+Ignoring a finding through a comment in GitHub changes the status of the finding to **ignored** in the Semgrep App.
 See [Findings](/semgrep-app/findings.md) page documentation for more details.
 The GitHub conversation itself is not automatically resolved by this process.
 :::

 :::tip
 You can also reopen a finding that was previously ignored.
-To do so, in the step 2. of procedure above, use <code>/semgrep open</code>.
+To do so, in step 2. of the procedure above, use <code>/semgrep open</code>.
 :::

 ## Accessing history of a finding

-To access history of a finding, go to Semgrep App [Findings page](https://semgrep.dev/orgs/-/findings), and then follow these steps:
+To access the history of a finding, go to the Semgrep App [Findings page](https://semgrep.dev/orgs/-/findings), and then follow these steps:

 <FindingsHistory />